-India on Monday said that it had decided to withdraw its High Commissioner Sanjay Kumar Verma and other Indian diplomats from Canada.
+The Indian government on Monday said that it is withdrawing High Commissioner Sanjay Kumar Verma and some other diplomats from Canada.
+It also announced that it had expelled six Canadian diplomats.

-This came after New Delhi rejected a Canadian diplomatic cable naming Indian diplomats as “persons of interest” in an investigation in the country.
+The fast-paced developments came after New Delhi rejected a Canadian diplomatic cable naming Verma and other Indian envoys as “persons of interest” in an investigation in the country.

-While the ministry did not confirm which investigation the communication was referring to, NDTV reported that it is related to the murder of Sikh separatist Hardeep Singh Nijjar in Canada.
+While the ministry did not confirm to which investigation Ottawa was referring, NDTV reported that it is related to the June 2023 murder of Sikh separatist Hardeep Singh Nijjar in Canada.

 Advertisement